TipranavirBrand Name: Aptivus Other Names: TPV Drug Class: Protease Inhibitors

 Before taking tipranavir, tell your health care provider:

-- If you are allergic to tipranavir, sulfa medicines, or any other medicines.
+- If you are allergic to tipranavir or any other medicines, including sulfa medicines.

-- If you have hemophilia or another medical condition that increases your chance of bleeding.
+- If you have or another medical condition that increases your risk of bleeding.

-- If you are taking medicines that increase your chance of bleeding.
+- If you are taking medicines that increase your risk of bleeding.

-- If you have liver problems or are infected with hepatitis B virus (HBV) or hepatitis C virus (HCV).
+- If you have liver problems, including B infection (HBV) and hepatitis C virus infection (HCV).

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking tipranavir.
+Do not breastfeed if you have HIV or are taking tipranavir.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Tipranavir may affect the way other medicines or products work, and other medicines or products may affect how tipranavir works.
-Taking tipranavir together with certain medicines or products may cause serious and/or life-threatening side effects.
+Taking tipranavir together with certain medicines or products may cause serious side effects.

 How should I take tipranavir?